 This implementation guide has two parts.
-Part 1: Selecting your subscription management (sub mgmt) method.
-Part 2: Designing and diagramming your post mgmt flow.
-When you’re finished, you will know which mgmt method to use for end-customers, which to use for your staff, and have finished diagrams for your Post-Management Flows.
+Part 1: Selecting your subscription management (sub-mgmt) method.
+Part 2: Designing and diagramming your post management flow.
+When you’re finished, you will know which management method to use for end-customers, which to use for your staff, and have finished diagrams for your Post-Management Flows.

 Part 1: Choose your method Part 2: Post sub-mgmt workflow